 In my case, it’s between 1 and 2 inches for work.
-If I’m going to do rigorous walking during travel, Nike it is!
-I draw the line at 3 inches for event or party shoes.
-I’ll never be comfortable in anything more than 90mm.
+If I’m going to do rigorous walking during travel, flats it is!
+I draw the line at 3 inches for occasional wear / party shoes.
+I’ll never be comfortable in anything more than 75 mm.
 No Louboutins for me!

 4. Weekend Shoes

 As beautiful as they look, these really don’t go with my normal everyday work clothes